|Genetics is defined as the branch of biology that deals with the study of genetic variation, genes, and heredity.|

 Genetics and its concepts had been observed for centuries, however, it was scientifically studied by Gregor Mendel.
 He was a pioneer in this field and had set the framework for modern genetics.
 One of the most important works of Mendel was his Principle of Inheritance; however, it did not gain recognition until after his death.

-Many years later, scientists had rediscovered his research and built upon it.
+Many years later, scientists rediscovered his research and built upon it.
 Modern genetics has enabled a deeper understanding of the various forces at play.
-Traits and characteristics, how they passed from parents to offspring, were better understood.
+Traits and characteristics, and how they passed from parents to offspring, were better understood.
 Eventually, disorders that were caused due to genes (faulty genes) were discovered.
-This lead to the development of viable treatments to address these disorders.
+This led to the development of viable treatments to address these disorders.

 Main Article: Genetics

 To explore more about the definition of Genetics, or any other definitions in Biology, register at BYJU’S.